What can we improve?

 KNX

-KNX is a wired and radio-based system.
-A connection to IP-Symcon is possible via a serial or LAN-IP gateway.
-Engineering tool software ("ETS" for short) is required to configure the system.
+KNX is a wired as well as radio based system.
+A connection with IP-Symcon is possible via a serial or KNX IP interface.
+For the configuration of the system an engineering tool software (short "ETS") is needed.

 The following devices are supported by IP-Symcon: